gvwilson/sensibleadventures/maddy-roo/old.md

 "And everyone will get an extra big piece of chocolate on New Year's Eve," Maddy said sarcastically.

-"Chocolate is not protocol!"
+"Chocolate is not protocol,"
-Patient said angrily.
+Patient said angrily,
+its patience finally exhausted.
 "Your activities are not protocol.
 You will cease immediately!"